Eligibility

 Interested in Leasehold Extension?
 Contact us today

 Leasehold extensions involve a highly specialist area of law and very few solicitors deal with them regularly – if at all.
-Our team are leasehold extensions experts – so for lease extension advice to rely on, contact us today;
+Our team are leasehold extensions experts – so for advice on getting a leasehold extension that you can rely on, please contact us today;